domtronn/all-the-icons.el/README.md

 - Data files are moved to the top level directory to unify the different ways Emacs package managers unpack packages.
 - `all-the-icons-icon-for-url` is removed.
-- Icon sets are updated to their latest versions, and many are remapped.
+- Icon sets are updated to their latest versions, and many are remapped and renamed.
 Please see the alist variables for details.
 - If you modify any of the internal alist variables, you will probably need to update the icon set names and icon names.